deneydeville/RetroBuild/README.md

 ```
 ## Limitations

 I use Retrobuild to buid app jars.
-It is possible to build library jar, that work from the classpath and the command line, but IDE can't parse them due to some investigation + work needed around jar writing.
+It is possible to build library jar, that work from the classpath and the command line, but IDE can't parse them.
+Some investigation + work needed around the jar writing.